wp-plugins/informational-popup/readme.txt

 Tags: popup,simple,window,shortcode,video,images
 Requires at least: 2.8
 Tested up to: 3.3.1
+Stable tag: trunk

-Shortcode for use in any post or page.
-Creates informational popups that animate into the viewport when you click on the text wrapped by the shortcode.
+Creates informational popups that animate into the viewport.

 == Description ==

-Informational Popup is an user-friendly shortcode you can use in posts and pages to create animated popup windows.
+Informational Popup shortcode to create animated popup windows.
 It supports text, images, links, and video embeds.
 Create dynamic foot notes, explore digressions, extend your posts.

 example:
 [info_popup pop_title="Headline at the Top of the Window" message="This is the main text" pop_image="example.jpg"]clickable text in your post or page.[/info_pop]